-We’re in the superhero era.
-And it doesn’t look like it’s slowing down anytime soon.
+We are well and truly living in the superhero era and it doesn’t look like it’s slowing down anytime soon.
 Do you want to don the tights and cape?
 Keen to swing from skyscrapers?
 Race around the world?
 Save Gotham?
 Earn millions of dollars?
 Be on every child’s bedroom wall?
-Here’s how to get onto a Marvel film.
+Here’s our practical and down to earth advice for how to get cast in a Marvel film.

-Know who you are.
+Know you who are and what you have to offer the industry.
 What do you play towards?
 What can you uniquely offer to this film?

 Once you’ve specified this, dress the part.
 And don’t be afraid with making strong costume choices for your audition.
 Comic book films rely on a colourful and large visual aspect, so give them exactly that in your audition.
 You will find that your costume will aid you in your choices and give the scenes a larger than life quality, which is exactly what they’re looking for.
 Be careful on covering up your face – they still need to see you – but a strong character and costume choice will go a long way in impressing the casting agent.
 This doesn’t mean renting a cape, but feel free to wear bold colours, tight clothes or something that hints at character.